publication date: Jan. 4, 2019

 “We’ve known for a long time that the development of myeloid leukemia is a very rare adverse effect of some types of cancer treatments that damage cells,” said Lindsay Morton, lead author of the study and a senior investigator in NCI’s Division of Cancer Epidemiology and Genetics.
 “There have been many changes in cancer treatment over time, including the introduction of new chemotherapy drugs and drug combinations, but we didn’t know what the risk of therapy-related leukemia looked like for patients since these changes were made.”

-Because tMDS/AML is … Continue reading Study finds elevated risk of rare blood cancers after chemo for most solid tumors
+To this end, they analyzed SEER registry data on more than … Continue reading Study finds elevated risk of rare blood cancers after chemo for most solid tumors

 To access this members-only content, please log in.